Code-Norris/eClinic/Readme.md

 ## Overview

-Codename Heirloom or eClinic is a e-clinical system that aims to showcase possible design challenges of a system adopting microservices architecural style, and demostrating through actual implementation of tactics that can solve these challenges.
+Codename Heirloom or eClinic is a e-clinical system that aims to showcase possible design challenges of a system adopting microservices architectural style, and demostrating through actual implementation of tactics that can solve these challenges.

 * Desktop Frontend with Wails + Reactjs